httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Dictionaries {#dictionary}

 Dictionaries are ordered maps of name-value pairs, where the names are short, textual strings and the values are items ({{item}}) or arrays of items, both of which can be parameterised ({{param}}).
-There can be zero or more members, and their names are required to be unique in the scope of the dictionary they occur within.
+There can be zero or more members, and their names are unique in the scope of the dictionary they occur within.

 Implementations MUST provide access to dictionaries both by index and by name.
 Specifications MAY use either means of accessing the members.